vacp2p/rfc/content/docs/rfcs/75/README.md

 This document is intentionally simplified in its initial version.
 It is to showcase the working pieces of the Sync protocol and how it can be used to synchronize the nodes in the network.
-The PoC of the Sync store is initself feature complete but not sufficient for production code without sanitizing it to work with Waku Store.
+The PoC of the Sync store is in itself feature complete but not sufficient for production code without sanitizing it to work with Waku Store.

 The following ideas may be explored in future:

-- Batch sequenced insertions/deletions: The design and the advantage of the Waku Prolly tree over others is such that it can be used to insert/delete multiple sequenced messages at once without affection the Merkle hashes of the messages already present in the tree i.e. left side of the tree.
+- Batch sequenced insertions/deletions: The design and the advantage of the Waku Prolly tree over others is such that it can be used to insert/delete multiple sequenced messages at once without affecting the Merkle hashes of the Nodes already present in the Prolly tree i.e. left side of the tree.

 - It can itself be served as a Store of messages in light weight nodes with limited storage capacity.